 Adjust the version as necessary.

-If it runs up ok, then it's time to vote!
+If the archetypes run up ok, then it's time to vote!

-4.6.
+5.6.
 Casting a Vote

 When you have made the above checks (and any other checks you think may be relevant), cast your vote by replying to the email thread on the mailing list.